oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 6: Stacking Model Predictions

 This chapter discusses the idea behind stacking model predictions.
+Stacking or Stacked Generalization is an ensemble machine learning algorithm.
+The benefit of stacking is that it can harness the capabilities of a range of well-performing models on a classification or regression task and make predictions that have better performance than any single model in the ensemble.
+The following topics are covered:

 ## Chapter 7: Gradient Boosting with XGBoost